-SSO - Azure AD
+SSO - Azure Entra ID

 In this article, we will look at how to set up Azure AD so that it can be used as an external identity provider for Subscription Manager, allowing single sign-on capability between Azure AD and Subscription Manager.